beginning of content

 • Your breasts may feel very full, hard, swollen and painful.

-• Feeding your baby on demand will help your body to adjust the amount of milk it makes.
+• Feeding your baby on demand will help your body to adjust the amount of milk you make.

 • If emptying the breast does not help with pain from breast engorgement, see your doctor, midwife, lactation consultant or child and family health nurse.